-Mike Bowden is a principal in the Kamloops school district and a past principal in the Nechako school district.
-He is a long-time member of the International Literacy Association and has been actively involved in giving presentations and organizing professional development in literacy.
-He is a past president of the Canadian Special Interest Group on Literacy and founder and chair of the Indigenous Peoples Special Interest Group of the International Literacy Association.
-He has also been actively involved with the Canadian Network of ILA Councils for many years and remains committed to Literacy and education.
+Mike is a currently the Director of Instruction of Aboriginal Education in Kamloops SD 73.
+He holds a Curriculum and Instruction graduate degree from the University of Calgary.
+He is also serving as a Director on the BC School Superintendent's Board.
+He is a past Principal in the Nechako School District.
+Mike is a storyteller and published children's author of fictional Secwépemc tales that reflect Indigenous ways of knowing.
+He is a long-time member of the ILA and has been actively involved in giving presentations and organizing professional development in literacy.
+He is a past president of the Canadian Special Interest Group on Literacy and founding chair of the Indigenous Peoples Special Interest Group.
+He has been actively involved with the Canadian Network of ILA Councils for many years and remains committed to Literacy and education.